ItIsBibby/finalCapstone/README.md

 This is a website that gives information on a personal hobby, Rapper.
 It allows a user to mark favourte teams, and leave comments, and uses DOM manipulation to add the updated information to tables.

+This was built as a homework task for a web development bootcamp.

 ## Contents

 1. Installation